matrix-org/matrix-spec-proposals/proposals/3906-sign-in-with-qr.md

 }
 ```

+Fields:

+- `device_id` is the device ID of the new device.
+- `device_key` is the base64 encoded Ed25519 key of the new device.

-16. If doing E2EE then existing device then waits for up to X seconds for the
+16. If doing E2EE then existing device then waits for up to 10 seconds for the
 `device_id` to become visible.

 17. If the device is visible within the time period then the existing device